citp/privacy-policy-historical/g/gr/gro/grosvenorcasinos.com.md

 14\. **Self exclusion and Responsible Gambling**

 14.1 If you wish to take an enforced break from gaming, you can request that we prevent you from accessing your account.
 If you choose to do this, it will be a minimum of six months before you may apply for reinstatement.
+You have the choice of selecting a self-exclusion period of up to at least 5 years.

 14.2 You may make such a request by contacting our customer services through any of the methods listed in section 1 above or by utilising our website feature for self-exclusion.
 Please include your full name, address, username and date of birth in your contact with us and please also tell us the reason why you wish to self-exclude from our website.

 14.3 Use of this opt-out facility will result in your account being blocked for a minimum of six months.
 We will return any withdrawable balance of your account to you and we will not accept wagers from your account during this period.
 During the period in which you are excluded, you must not attempt to re-open your account or try to open new accounts.
-Your self-exclusion will apply to all of our websites, including [www.grosvenorcasinos.com](http://www.grosvenorcasinos.com/) and [www.meccabingo.com](http://www.meccabingo.com/).
+Your self-exclusion will apply to all of our websites, including www.grosvenorcasinos.com and www.meccabingo.com.
 We will undertake reasonable checks to identify and block any accounts which we find under your name, date of birth and address, however it is your responsibility to notify us if an account may exist which does not match these exact details.

 14.4 If you do feel that you have a gambling problem, self-exclusion is advisable but should be used in conjunction with other self-help measures, such as seeking help and guidance from Gamcare (gamcare.org.uk).
 Please be aware that it is ultimately your own responsibility to uphold a self-exclusion but we will make every effort to stop you playing on the account from which you have excluded.
 However, should you manage to open a new account by using different personal details of any kind, we will not be responsible for any losses you may subsequently incur as a result of your circumventing the self-exclusion process and may also withhold winnings in certain cases.

+14.5 If you would like to take a temporary break from gambling on-line, you can choose a break period from 1 day up to 6 weeks.
+This feature is available the responsible gaming section of my account.
+If you choose to take a break, you will not be able to access your account and you will be prevented from gambling until your break period has finished.
+Once you have confirmed that you wish to take a break, we will be unable to reverse this process.

-14.5 We encourage you to play responsibly and within your financial means.
+14.6 We encourage you to play responsibly and within your financial means.
 We encourage you to use the features available in your account, including setting a deposit limit and reality checks (such as an hourly reminder of time spent on the site).
 We urge caution with the use of ‘windfall’ amounts (such as a compensation payment, inheritance or pension pot); where such a sum is needed to provide ongoing financial support, please do not gamble with it.

+14.7 In order to protect young persons and children from accessing our online gambling sites, we recommend that responsible adults install internet filtering software on their computers.
+This provides the ability to control content displayed, block websites and set up passwords to prevent gambling sites being available to underage persons.
+There are many internet filtering software choices available and you can view a selection of solutions, as recommended by Internet Filter Review, by visiting [internet-filter-reviews.toptenreviews.com](http://internet-filter-review.toptenreviews.com/).

 15\. **Fraud**